 Often referred to as credit card grand larceny, these charges are covered in NY Penal Law § 155.30-42 when the value of the stolen goods or services exceeds certain amounts.
 The degrees of grand larceny related to credit card fraud are:

-- Fourth-Degree Grand Larceny (Class E felony): When the value is over $1,000
+Fourth-Degree Grand Larceny (Class E felony): When the value is over $1,000

-- Third-Degree Grand Larceny (Class D felony): When the value is over $3,000
+Third-Degree Grand Larceny (Class D felony): When the value is over $3,000

-- Second-Degree Grand Larceny (Class C felony): When the value is over $50,000
+Second-Degree Grand Larceny (Class C felony): When the value is over $50,000

-- First-Degree Grand Larceny (Class B felony): When the value is over $1 million
+First-Degree Grand Larceny (Class B felony): When the value is over $1 million

 Money Laundering

 Money laundering goes hand in hand with credit card fraud when illegal funds are funneled through transactions to look legitimate.
 Under New York law, laundering money from credit card fraud is a felony, and the penalties increase with the amount laundered.
-A strong defense is key to addressing the fraud and laundering charges in these cases.
+A strong defense is key to addressing the fraud and money laundering charges in these cases.

 Computer Fraud

 Computer fraud is closely related to credit card fraud, where computers are used to obtain credit card information illegally.
 Hacking and phishing are common methods.
 New York law is tough on computer fraud, especially when it results in financial loss.
-If you’re charged with this, having an experienced attorney can make all the difference.

 Credit Card Fraud Defenses